 Backcountry skiers often sacrifice downhill performance for the ability to tour uphill, but Lange’s XT3 130 is designed with the descent in mind.
 We put the XT3 to the test both on- and off-piste in the...

-If there is one piece of gear that will keep first timers from sticking with the sport, it’s an uncomfortable ski boot.
-A cheap boot can pinch and freeze toes, turning potential fun into complete misery.
-Thankfully...
+If there's one piece of gear that will keep first-timers from sticking with the sport, it’s an uncomfortable ski boot.
+An ill-fitting, cheap boot can pinch and freeze toes, turning potential fun into complete misery.
+Thankfully, there are quality...

 Intermediate-level skis hit a sweet spot in the market: strong enough for carving but reasonably light and easy to control.
 They’re a great match for a wide swath of skiers, from those with a few seasons’ experience who can confidently link turns on...